 Another benefit of using a bottomless portafilter is it lets you get a bird’s eye view of the color of your espresso as it is forced through the basket.

-The spouts on a regular portafilter will conceal all of these visual indicators and makes it far more difficult to diagnose issues in your espresso coffee.
+The spouts on a regular portafilter will conceal all of these visual indicators and make it far more difficult to diagnose issues in your espresso coffee.

 Trying to figure out what has gone wrong with your shot of espresso would be complete guesswork.